 Pre-Research and Things to do before buying a stock.

 Buying stocks are easy when you know what to buy.
 The common advice on the stock market is ‘Buy low and sell high’.
 But the problem is that no one explains how much is low and how much is high.
 Overall, the procedure to find an undervalued stock is not that easy.

-However, just like playing a guitar, stock market investing is also an art which has be learned with practice and patience.
+However, just like playing the guitar, stock market investing is also an art which has been learned with practice and patience.
 Practice is required to expertise the subject.
 Patience is required to safeguard yourself from witnessing losses.
 There are over 5000 companies listed in Indian stock market.
 And among these, you need only 5-6 stocks in your portfolio.
 Never rush to buy a stock without doing the proper analysis.
-That’s why both practice & patience is equally required to become successful in stock market.
+That’s why both practice & patience is equally required to become successful in the stock market.

 Second, research the company carefully before investing.
-Remember, you should always invest in companies not stocks.
+Remember, you should always invest in companies, not stocks.
 There is a company behind every stock and if the company is constantly performing great, the stock will also give good returns over the long term.
 Start with getting the basics ideas about the company like what products/services the company provides, what is the recent growth of the company in its sectors, who are the major competitors of the company, how bright is the future of the company etc. Read the financial statements like balance sheet, income statement, cash flow statement etc of the company in detail.
 Compare the financial ratios with the peers.
-Although, there are a number of factors that should be considered before investing in a company in share market, however few key financial ratio analysis are listed here.
+Although, there are a number of factors that should be considered before investing in a company in share market, however, few key financial ratio analysis are listed here.